RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 4. While it is possible to create as many GL contexts on a GPU, do not create concurrently two GL contexts for two GPUs from the 	same process.

-5. For OpenGL interoperability with OpenCL, there is a strict order in which the OpenCL context is created and the texture/buffer 	 shared allocations can be made.
+5. For OpenGL interoperability with OpenCL, there is a strict order in which the OpenCL context is created and the texture/buffershared allocations can be made.
 To use shared resources, the OpenGL application must create an OpenGL context and afterwards an   OpenCL context.
 All resources (GL buffers and textures) created after the OpenCL context was created can be shared between OpenGL and OpenCL.
 If resources are allocated before the OpenCL context was created, they cannot be shared between OpenGL and OpenCL.

 Under Windows
-############
+###############
 This sections discusses CL-GL interoperability for single and multiple GPU systems running under Windows.

 Single GPU Environment
 ***********************